anushka-joshi/EarthESND-Model/README.md

 # EarthESND-Model

+## 🧩 EarthESND Network

-**EarthESND** is a network designed for early earthquake magnitude prediction.
+**EarthESND** is a multi-scale, multi-layer Echo State Network (ESN) designed for early earthquake magnitude prediction.
+The main pipeline is implemented in the `EarthESND.ipynb` notebook, which uses a modular architecture.
+Core ESN functionalities are imported from the `MultiScaleESN.py` module, which implements the custom multi-scale, multi-layer ESN structure.

+- **Main file:** `EarthESND.ipynb`
+  Runs the full experiment, including training, and evaluation.

+- **ESN module:** `MultiScaleESN.py`
+  Contains the custom class definitions for the multi-scale, multi-layer ESN.

+The network processes both waveform features and tabular seismic features to provide robust, real-time earthquake magnitude estimates.

 ---